markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 If a new Common Vulnerability and Exposure (CVE) is identified, Microsoft Connected Cache will publish a critical security patch to the MCC container in line with its SLA.

-You can read more information about Connected Cache container updates in the [Connected Cache updating documentation](mcc-ent-update-cache-node.md).
+You can read more information about Connected Cache container updates in the [Connected Cache container update documentation](mcc-ent-update-cache-node.md).

 ### What security improvements are included in the latest Connected Cache container update?